 Originally it was suggested(not known, but suggested) that the virus that causes COVID-19 is mainly transmitted through contact with respiratory droplets rather than through the air.
 It appears to be both though.
 The new coronavirus (SARS-CoV-2) is a respiratory virus which spreads primarily through contact with an infected person through respiratory droplets generated when a person exhales, coughs or sneezes.
 These droplets land on objects and surfaces around the person.
 The aerosolized virus has been shown to last in the air for 3 hours.
 The virus has also been shown to be able to last for quite an extended time on things like metal or plastic objects.
 It lasts a shorter time on cardboard.
 Research finds the virus can last up to 72 hours on stainless steel and plastic.
 Other people then catch SARS-CoV-2 by touching these objects or surfaces, then touching their eyes, nose or mouth.
 People can also catch SARS-CoV-2 if they breathe in droplets from a person with COVID-19 who coughs out or exhales droplets.
 This is why it is important to stay more than 6 feet from everyone.
 It is important that everyone practice good respiratory hygiene.
 For example, sneeze or cough into a flexed elbow, or use a tissue and discard it immediately into a closed bin.
 It is also very important for people to wash their hands regularly with either alcohol-based hand rub or soap and water.
 Although some people will tell you that masks do not help, I disagree.
 Masks and even eye protection can be helpful to keep from getting this virus if you are in close contact with people who may be infected.
-It is even better if the infected person wears a mask while around other people.
+It is even better if the infected person wears a mask while around other people to protect them.

 Close contact is the most likely way to get this virus.
 Staying a 6 feet away from people will help ensure a decreased chance of it spreading to you.